-Discussion: The replacement utility pole will be in the same location as the existing pole.
-The facility's relationship with the ground will not be different than what currently exists.
+Discussion: This unmanned facility will not increase the number of residents or visitors entering, leaving, or passing through the area.
 Source: Project Description.
-16.e.
-Result in inadequate emergency Χ access?
-Discussion: The vehicular right-of-way will not be narrowed, made more sinuous, or physically changed in any way.
+16.b.
+Conflict with an applicable congestion management program, including, but not limited to, level of service standards and travel demand measures, or other standards established by the County congestion management agency for designated roads or highways? Х which ission: This applicant anticipates that this uses a negligible amount of traffic.
+Ee: Application. ınmanned faci lity will be mai ntained once a a month, 16.c.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in significant safety risks?
+X by the ssion: The project will not affect any airpore Federal Aviation Administration.
+Project Description. ts or create ar ny structure th at would be re gulated 16.d.
+Significantly increase hazards to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х facility ssion: The replacement utility pole will be in a relationship with the ground will not be difered: Project Description.
+The 16.e.
+Result in inadequate emergency access? Х Discussion: The vehicular right-of-way will not be narrowed, made more sinuous, or physically changed in any way.
 The new structures will be easily accessible by emergency vehicles.
-Source: County Right-of-Way Standards.
-Department of Public Works.
+Source: County Right-of-Way Standards, Department of Public Works.
 16.f.
-Conflict with adopted policies, plans, or Χ programs regarding public transit. bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-Discussion: The project will not narrow the right-of-way or result in the constriction of any bicycle. pedestrian, or public transit facilities.
+Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? Х

+Discussion: The project will not narrow the right-of-way or result in the constriction of any bicycle, pedestrian, or public transit facilities.
 It will not prevent the implementation of any transportation plan or reduce the performance of any such facilities.
 Source: Transit Route Maps, General Plan Circulation Element.
 16.g.
 Cause noticeable increase in pedestrian Χ traffic or a change in pedestrian patterns?
 Discussion: The unmanned facility will not attract additional pedestrians.
 Source: Project Description.
+16.h.
 Result in inadequate parking capacity? Χ Discussion: The monthly maintenance visit can be accommodated by street parking adjacent to the site.
 Source: Site Survey.